 1. Alphabet Hats Game

-Alphabet hats is a fun alphabet game that focuses on practicing letter recognition.
-How to play: cover all the appropriate letters with a given item.
+To play, have your kids cover all the appropriate letters with a given item.
 Note: I used colored cube blocks for this activity but you could use anything you have around the house.
 (Math link cubes, buttons, cereal, blocks, etc.) (Amazon links included)

 2. Gingerbread Number Play Dough Mats

 This gingerbread number game teaches number recognition, number words, as well as counting.
 There is a page for each number, numbers 1-10.
-Play dough would be great for this activity but you could also look into using other options like Mad Matter, kinetic sand, or even buttons. (amazon affiliate links)

 3. Snowball Counting Mats with Cotton Balls